lanonasis/MaaS-dashboard/replit.md

 **Framework**: React 18.3+ with TypeScript, using functional components and hooks throughout.

-**Build System**: Vite 7.0+ configured for single-page application (SPA) deployment.
-The application uses Bun as the preferred runtime and package manager instead of Node.js or npm (per CLAUDE.md).
+**Build System**: Vite 6.x configured for single-page application (SPA) deployment.
+The application uses Bun as the preferred runtime and package manager instead of Node.js or npm.
+Vite 6.x is required for compatibility with bun's Node.js 21.6.0 runtime (Vite 7 requires Node.js 20.19+ or 22.12+).

 **Routing**: React Router DOM handles client-side routing with protected routes wrapping authenticated areas.
 Main routes include:
 - `/` - Landing page